AbhiK002/blappy-fird/README.md

   - note: `self` is an instance of `App` class, which inherits from `tk.Tk` parent class, therefore making `self` an instance of `tk.Tk` as well.
 This means you can configure the main game window via `self` itself
   - this method configures the game window:
     - title set to "Blappy Fird"
-    - resiable property set to False
+    - resizable property set to False
-    - title bar iconfile added
+    - title bar icon added
     - class attributes that will be used later are defined:
       - `self.game_window_width`: 600
       - `self.game_window_height`: 500